 \subsubsection{Angular Power Spectrum Covariance}

-\citet{2019ApJ...875...86F} also employ a Bayesian framework to analyze the auto/cross-frequency power spectrum in LIM in the context of component separation for the cosmic near-infrared background.
-However, they approximate the likelihood on $C_{\ell,\nu\nu'}$'s as a Gaussian distribution, which is only valid in the limit of high signal-to-noise ratio and with a large number of modes \citep{2008PhRvD..77j3013H}.
-In contrast, in our analysis, our data vector is the native LIM data product---the voxel intensity map (in the spherical harmonic space), with covariance matrix given by $C_{\ell,\nu\nu'}$, which can fully capture the information from the data at the two-point level.
+\citet{2019ApJ...875...86F} also employ a Bayesian framework to analyze the auto-/cross-frequency power spectrum in LIM in the context of component separation for the cosmic near-infrared background.
+However, they approximate the likelihood on the $C_{\ell,\nu\nu'}$'s as a Gaussian distribution, which is only valid in the limit of high S/N and with a large number of modes \citep{2008PhRvD..77j3013H}.
+In contrast, in our analysis, our data vector is the native LIM data product---the voxel intensity map (in the spherical harmonic space), with a covariance matrix given by $C_{\ell,\nu\nu'}$, which can fully capture the information from the data at the two-point level.

-Furthermore, the analysis in \citet{2019ApJ...875...86F} fits the observed power spectra with a set of amplitudes associated with pre-defined theoretical templates, making it more susceptible to model misspecification.
-In contrast, our framework employs flexible parametrization, allowing it to accommodate signals that might not be well-described by existing models.
+Furthermore, the analysis in \citet{2019ApJ...875...86F} fits the observed power spectra with a set of amplitudes associated with predefined theoretical templates, making it more susceptible to model misspecification.
+In contrast, our framework employs flexible parameterization, allowing it to accommodate signals that might not be well described by existing models.